 John Lewis Pet Insurance offers comprehensive Lifetime plans with £3,000, £7,500 or £12,000 of vet cover.
 Pet owners have a long time to submit claims and have their choice of excess—so those hoping for a lower excess can choose one as low as £60.
 The excess will rise for older pets, however, becoming the higher of your fixed £ excess and 20% of the vet bill for each condition each year.
-Other features include travel for up to 3 trips up to 60 days each with your pet to EU countries that are part of the PETS scheme, dental injury (but not illness), a 24-hour vetfone, euthanasia cover, cover if your holiday is cut short due to your pet being ill and boarding cover if you are hospitalized unexpectedly.
+Other features include travel for up to 3 trips up to 60 days each with your pet to EU countries that are part of the PETS scheme (read about insurance when travelling with your pet here), dental injury (but not illness), a 24-hour vetfone, euthanasia cover, cover if your holiday is cut short due to your pet being ill and boarding cover if you are hospitalized unexpectedly.
 Expect to pay around £375 for £3k of cover with a £60 excess or £550 for £7.5k of cover.
 A higher excess will bring the price down.

-Bottom Line: If you're after a slightly lower price for similar cover, our price checks indicated that Pet Plan offers better value in the £7k range of vet cover.
-Plus you'll get dental illness cover.
+Bottom Line: If you're after a slightly lower price for similar cover, our price checks indicated that Petplan offers better value in the £7k range of vet cover.

-Animal Friends Pet Insurance is a specialist pet insurer, whose plans stand out for lower-than-average premiums (partially achieved through per condition limits, even on Lifetime plans) and they publicly state on their website that they don't penalize for claims by increasing premiums upon renewal.
+Animal Friends Pet Insurance is a specialist pet insurer, whose plans stand out for lower-than-average premiums (partially achieved partially through per condition limits, including on some Lifetime plans, and they're missing a few features like much less robust dental coverage).
 Those with older pets may find relief with Animal Friends, as there is no upper age limit for new policies, even Lifetime cover.
-They don't have dental cover or a vet line to call with queries, however, plus claims need to be submitted more quickly, within 90 days.
+They recently added a feature providing access to a vet line to call with queries.
+However, claims need to be submitted more quickly, within 90 days.
 Our price check showed a range of £130 to £390 for Lifetime cover for a healthy, young crossbreed dog, significantly lower than average.